blaenk/blaenk.github.io/provider/notes/clojure-web-development.markdown

   (set! (.-width canvas) 42))
 ```

 Macros must be referenced with the `:require-macros` keyword in the namespace declaration.
+The macros must be defined in a _regular_ Clojure file with a `.clj`{.path} extension, and can have the same name for file and namespace as the file which references it.

 ``` clojure
 (ns my.app